 Einstein’s theory of special relativity suggests nothing can travel faster than the speed of light, so as the speed of an object approaches the maximum limit set by the speed of light (c), the other variables in the equation start to change with distances becoming shortened relative to time which becomes lengthened.

 It actually works out that for a person traveling at 99% the speed of light, time is stretched and slows down by a factor of roughly 7, such that a return journey to a star system 7 light-years away would take the astronaut 2 years to complete, while to an observer on Earth over 14 years would have passed.
 If, however, our astronaut was able to reach a speed equal to 99.999% the speed of light, then 1 year on board his craft would pass for every 223 years back on Earth.

-All the scenarios discussed so far involve travelling to the future, but is time travel to the past possible?
-Yes, in theory at least, as general relativity does allow for a tunnel through space-time linking two distant points in time, which then form a circular time loop called a wormhole or Einsten-Rosen bridge.
-Similar to a black hole, a wormhole would have a massive gravitational field capable of bending space-time, but in contrast to a black hole’s single point singularity which collapses matter, a wormhole may have a central spinning singularity shaped ring, known as a Kerr black hole.
-It may then be possible to pass through its “empty” middle through to a white hole on the other side, from which matter is subsequently expelled.
+All the scenarios discussed so far involve traveling to the future, but is time travel to the past possible?
+Yes, in theory at least, as general relativity does allow for a tunnel through space-time linking two distant points in time, which then form a circular time loop called a wormhole or Einstein-Rosen bridge.
+Similar to a black hole, a wormhole would have a massive gravitational field capable of bending space-time, but in contrast to a black hole’s single point singularity which collapses matter, a wormhole may have a central spinning singularity-shaped ring, known as a Kerr black hole.
+It may then be possible to pass through its “empty” middle to a white hole on the other side, from which matter is subsequently expelled.